13 T-Shirts that Changed the Face of Rock and Roll Forever

 Being called one of the greatest, most innovative, and most influential rock bands of all time is a pretty big title; one that Led Zeppelin have worn proudly since their 1969 self-titled debut record.
 Aside from the importance of the band whom it represents, this tee is actually one of the only selections on our list that has a legacy of its own.

 Led Zeppelin’s USA tour of 1977 was the last North American tour the band ever did.
 It sold over 1.3 million tickets, sold out the continent’s largest stadiums and arenas, and set records for the amount of money it made.
-For example, during the tour, Led Zeppelin played six sold out shows at New York City’s famous Madison Square Garden!
+For example, during the tour, Led Zeppelin played six sold-out shows at New York City’s famous Madison Square Garden!
 Six!
-This t-shirt represents everything we know and love about rock and roll.
+This t-shirt represents everything we know and loves about rock and roll.

 5. Grateful Dead “Steal Your Face” Tee: